baurine/react-native-click-listener/notes/implement-react-drop-down.md

 ![](./7.gif)

-It looks much worse than before, even the dropdown can't open, don't worry, let's see what happened.
+It looks worse than before, even the dropdown can't open, don't worry, let's see what happened.

 When we click the toggle button, `toggleDropdown()` is called, dropdownVisible is set to true, then we register the global native click listener in window, and the current native click event propagates to window object immediately, global native click listener is called, dropdownVisible is set to false, so finally, the dropdown menu doesn't open.